You are here

 Annabel graduated from Northeastern University in 2016 with her bachelors in Behavioral Neuroscience.
 She has since worked as a TMS Technician at Sandhills Neurologists in North Carolina where she has further developed her passion for providing outstanding medical care to patients in her pursuit to become a Physicians Assistant.
 Annabel enjoys advocating TMS at its core as a growing tool to aid patients in treating a range of neurological and psychiatric conditions and is dedicated to being a part of the continuing and pioneering study of Neurology.

-Kathy Anne Daddario, RN, BSN
+Kathleen Anne Daddario, RN, BSN

 Kathy is the TMS Program Coordinator and Nurse Technician at Sheppard Pratt Health System, consistently ranked one of the nation’s top 10 psychiatric hospitals by U.S. News & World Report.
 For the last 10 years, Kathy has been working as part of the Transcranial Magnetic Stimulation Team at Sheppard under the leadership of Dr. Scott Aaronson, Director of Clinical Research Trials and board director for the CTMSS.

 In addition to her role as TMS Program Coordinator, Kathy has also served as Lead Nurse for The Retreat at Sheppard Pratt, a premier psychiatric residential facility.
 She has a second BS in mass communications and public relations, and experience in program development.
 Kathy was voted by the Baltimore Magazine as Top Nurse in the category of psychiatry and neurology in 2016.